Key Mesothelioma Facts

 Age is an important mesothelioma risk factor.
-Those over the age of 65 are more likely to develop mesothelioma since it usually takes 20-50 years for asbestos fibers to cause symptoms.
+People 65 and older are more likely to develop mesothelioma since it usually takes 10-50 years for asbestos fibers to cause symptoms.

 According to the ACS, the average age that people are diagnosed with malignant pleural mesothelioma is 72 years old.

-CDC data shows that roughly 94% of reported mesothelioma deaths occurred in those aged 55 and up.
+CDC data shows that roughly 94% of reported mesothelioma deaths occurred in people 55 and older.

 Yet, mesothelioma can develop in people of any age — including young adults, teenagers, and even children.